eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   Error message in 'SPARQL endpoint' plugin to mention prohibited URL redirect to a different protocol.
 -   `JDBC endpoint` dataset: Setting the user via JDBC URL while leaving the user parameter blank does not work.

-## eccenca DataIntegration Python Plugins v4.1.0

-Corporate Memory v23.2 includes the DataIntegration Python Plugins support in version 4.1.0.

-v4.1.0 of eccenca DataIntegration Python Plugins adds the following new features:

--   use `post_resource` api in `write_to_dataset` function to update dataset file resource
--   use cmempy 23.2
--   upgrade dependencies
--   enforce usage of Python 3.11

 ## eccenca DataManager v23.3.0